kddnewton/kddnewton.github.io/_posts/2022-12-20-advent-of-yarv-part-20.md

 ### `redo`

 You can see that the nested instruction sequence used to pass to the `each` block also has its own catch table.
-This catch table has a `redo` entry that applies to the `getlocal` instruction up to the `leave` instruction.
-If a `redo` is executed, it will jump back to the `getlocal` instruction at offset 1.
+This catch table has a `redo` entry that applies to the `getlocal_WC_0` instruction up to the `leave` instruction.
+If a `redo` is executed, it will jump back to the `getlocal_WC_0` instruction at offset 1.

 ### `next`